-Table III competely =
+iubic TT.
+Ocilicici y LYIVI 1010 110

 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
 Economic Structure

 Option A - include a policy ++ + + ++ +

-Option B - no policy (do nothing) - + + - -
+Option B - no policy (do nothing) - - - - -

-9.114 Option A has significant positive effects on the social and biodiversity green infrastructure objectives; whilst Option B has significant converse effect on biodiversity and green infrastructure, and landscape.

-9.115 Through the local plan process, it has been decided to include a policy on cemetery extensions.
+- 9.113 This policy has significant positive effects on the social and biodiversity and green infrastructure objectives, as cemeteries are community facilities and support wildlife in a multi-functional green setting.
+The Policy also has positive effects on the heritage and environment and landscape objectives and no negative effects on any objectives. - 9.114 Through the local plan process, it has been decided to include a policy on cemetery extensions.